Deltares/hydromt_wflow/docs/user_guide/sediment_update.rst

 Updating a model
 ----------------
-This plugin allows to update any components from a wflow_sediment model.
+This plugin allows to update any components from a Wflow Sediment model.
 To do so, list the components to update in a configuration file, if needed edit your data library with new data sources required for the update and use the command:

 .. code-block:: console